michielvha/edgectl/docs/gpg-key/readme.md

+**TODO: REFACTOR -We need a GPG key in our pipeline to sign the binary.
+Setup can be found here**

 You can generate a **PGP private key** using **GnuPG (GPG)**, which is the most common tool for managing OpenPGP keys.
 Here's how to do it:

 ---